-By the 1850s Blaydon possessed “several handsome and substantial dwellings” with its growth stimulated by coal and industry.
+By the 1850s, Blaydon possessed “several handsome and substantial dwellings” with its growth stimulated by coal and industry.
 In the 1700s the Hazard and Speculation Pits were established at Low Shibdon and became part of the Blaydon Main Colliery.
-The colliery reopened in the mid 19th century and operated until 1921.
-In the 1850s industries at Blaydon included a chemical company, brickworks, engine builder, steel forge, glass maker and sawmill.
+The colliery reopened in the mid nineteenth century and operated until 1921.
+In the 1850s industries at Blaydon included a chemical company, brick works, engine builder, steel forge, glass maker and sawmill.

 Keelmen, were still an important trade in the 1850s, but railways increasingly threatened their livelihood.
-Of course Blaydon is most famous as the setting for the Blaydon Races, a horse race immortalised in song.
+Of course Blaydon is most famous as the setting for the Blaydon Races, a horse racing event immortalised in song.

 One well-known nineteenth century Blaydon character, John Brown, the Blaydon bellman is remembered in the song as Jackie Broon.
 He lived in Blaydon’s Wesley Place and is buried in Blaydon cemetery.
 Since 1981 the annual Blaydon road race for athletes and joggers has been held from Newcastle to Blaydon more or less following the course of the journey mentioned in the song.
 Each race is set in motion by the ringing of Jackie Broon’s actual bell which is looked after by Newcastle’s Discovery Museum.